asolove/asolove.github.io/sketchpad/references.md

 ### User interfaces

-- TODO: mentions in Computer Lib / Dream Machines?
+- TODO: re-read Computer Lib / Dream Machines for mentions
+- TODO: re-watch NLS demo for mentions/related material
 - Bill Buxton's [Resource Page on Early HCI Research by the Lincoln Lab TX-2 Group](https://billbuxton.com/Lincoln.html) Buxton is himself a well-known HCI practitioner and studied under Ron Baecker, who overlapped with Sutherland at the MIT Lincoln Lab during the 60s.
 This page includes many links on the TX-0 and TX-2 computers and the HCI work done at Lincoln Lab during this time.
 Sadly, many of the archive links are now broken.
   - TODO: try broken links in Wayback machine.
 Archive everything I link to so it can be found even if links break.